Maine Murderer Keith Coleman Gets Life For Slaying Girlfriend And Her Two Children, Sexually Assaulting 8-Year-Old

 According to police and a recorded interview, Coleman admitted to murdering his girlfriend and the children when he was questioned in connection with the triple murder.
 Jurors watched Keith Coleman’s videotaped confession during the convicted Maine murderer’s trial.

 “‘I did it,” said Coleman, according to the video.
 “I did it.
 I don’t want to say that word, but…I did it.
 I killed my girl.”
-When one of the detective asked him whom he killed, he replied, “Chrissie and the kids.'”
+When one of the detectives asked him whom he killed, he replied, “Chrissie and the kids.”

 According to Christina Sargent’s mother, she and the family are “pleased” that her daughter and grandchildren’s murderer is facing the maximum sentence in the horrific triple slayings and sexual assault of her 8-year-old granddaughter.